Penguinmaster2001/PirateOceanGame/notes.md

 3. I'm completely changing the hex type system, I need to rewrite pretty much everything because of that.

 4. Everything is a WfcHex, the base class for Hex doesn't really have a use.
 But I want the base hex to be what's actually used everywhere.
 I need to figure out where to use the WfcHexes so they don't replace base hexes.

+5. Edge types need to be better defined.